codemancer2004/chat-app/README.md

-# TalkSpace - Chat Application
+# Snappy - Chat Application
 TalkSpace is chat application build with the power of MERN Stack.
 You can find the tutorial [here](https://www.youtube.com/watch?v=otaQKODEUFs)